annacprice/autodatabase/README.md

 1) Adding the taxonomic ID to the sequence IDs and the filenames (autoDatabase_addTaxon)
 2) Creating a mash matrix for each taxon (autoDatabase_mash)
 3) Using the mash matrix to select high quality assemblies (autoDatabase_qc)
-4) Create a channel containing the high quality assemblies (autoDatabase_cleanFasta)
+4) Creating a channel containing the high quality assemblies (autoDatabase_cleanFasta)
 5) Building the Kraken2 database (autoDatabase_kraken2Build)
+6) Creating a Krona chart showing the composition of the Kraken2 database (autoDatabase_krona)

 The expected input for autodatabase are fasta files.
 They should sorted into directories for each taxon where the directory name is the taxon name with spaces replaced with underscores.
 E.g.